The Player King

 Read an amazingly true tale of a boy plucked from the gutter to become the King of England.

-When one reads history, one learns about big events and important people, such as the American Revolution, or, say, Napoleon.
+Part 1: When one reads history, one learns about big events and important people, such as the American Revolution, or, say, Napoleon.
 But if you read the footnotes in those histories you can learn about the individuals who lived in those historical moments.
-You learn about British prison ships in New York City, where more people died by maltreatment than on the revolutionary battlefields. read more
+You learn about British prison ships in New York City, where more people died by maltreatment than on the revolutionary battlefields.

-If you read history—as I do for the stories—it is more often than not populated by big people, kings, queens, generals, senators and presidents.
+Part 2: If you read history—as I do for the stories—it is more often than not populated by big people, kings, queens, generals, senators and presidents.
 Such people do alter history, sometimes for the better, or worse.
-But embedded in such tales are countless—if only passing—references to others, small folk. read more
+But embedded in such tales are countless—if only passing—references to others, small folk.

 “Based on historical fact, the novel strongly depicts Lambert’s emotions: his initial confusion, his growing excitement over the prospect of gaining wealth and power (although he knows he has no true claim to the throne), and his fear when he realizes that he is being used as a pawn in a deadly game.
 Avi’s short, accessible chapters and candid first-person narration create suspense and strongly evoke the political climate of the era, revealing an odd, mysterious chapter in England’s history.”
 (Publishers Weekly)